Kish Island: Weather

 Kish has a very dry semi-equatorial climate.
-Over an 8-year span, the median annual rainfall in Kish was 145 mm (54% in winter, 28% in autumn, and 14% in summer) and the median annual temperature was 26.6 °C. The relative atmospheric humidity in Kish makes it like a sea island except in cold seasons.
+The median annual rainfall in Kish is 145 mm (54% in winter, 28% in autumn, and 14% in summer).
+The median annual temperature is 26.6 °C. Kish has typical island humidity except in cold seasons.
 The humidity is approximately 60% for most of the year.

-In the months from October to April, Kish's weather is mild, ranging from 18 °C to 25 °C. From June to August, summer temperatures are extremely hot and humid with temperatures often exceeding 40 °C with lows of not less than 26 °C. The statistical data in the Kish free zone's archives shows that the island's temperature varies from very hot to moderately hot, accompanied by relatively high humidity, often interspersed by heavy rains of short durations in certain seasons.
+From October to April, Kish's weather is mild, ranging from 18 °C to 25 °C. From June to August, summer temperatures are extremely hot and humid with temperatures often exceeding 40 °C with lows of not less than 26 °C. The island's temperature varies from very hot to moderately hot, accompanied by relatively high humidity, often interspersed by heavy rains of short durations in certain seasons.

 With the exception of some southeastern coastal areas and a few other islands in the Persian Gulf, Kish Island has the most sunny hours in the region, roughly 3,100 hours per year.
-Based on climatological classification and general weather conditions, Kish's proximity to the Tropic of Cancer and its exposure to high tropical pressure systems, as well as its position amidst hot and shallow waters, means the island tends to be hot and humid most of the year.
+Based on climatological classification and general weather conditions, Kish's proximity to the Tropic of Cancer and its exposure to high tropical pressure systems, and its position amidst hot and shallow waters, means the island tends to be hot and humid most of the year.